- On what physical phenomena is based the effect of reverse osmosis?

 - Is reverse osmosis harmful?

-- What does the reverse osmosis filter look like?
+- What does the reverse osmosis purifier or filter look like?

 - Benefits of reverse osmosis